 You can find all our videos via our graphicxtras channel on youtube.
 You can find out how to mottle shapes, how to distort them, combine with text, load them, use as paths, use as shape layers, how to re-color, how to combine them into patterns and much more.
-If you would like to see a video about the arcs, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)
+If you would like to see a video about this particular set, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)